The Poitou

 "Green Venice" covers much of the sea-level flat land inland from the

 coast, mostly in Deux Sèvres and Charente maritime.
-It is an area of
+It is an

 slow moving rivers and channels, woods and fields.
 Boating and